 FREQUENTLY ASKED QUESTIONS

+WHO CAN COMPETE?
 Skijoring is an equal opportunity event open to any and everyone who has a passion for horses or skiing or both.
-And if your love for these two also includes fast speeds and friendly competition, then skijoring may just be your calling.
+All ages and ability levels are welcome.
+If your love for these two also includes fast speeds and friendly competition, then skijoring may just be your calling.
 If you are a beginner, you can enter our Recreation/Novice division and if you are ready for the big leagues sign up for the Pro/Open division.
+We offer three main diviions: Novice, Sport and Pro.
+We also offer the following secondary divisions: Women's, Snowboard, Century and All-Around.
 There is something for everyone!

 WHAT IF I DON'T WANT TO COMPETE, BUT WOULD LIKE TO BE INVOLVED?
 To get involved please fill out our volunteer application and email it to firstname.lastname@example.org